rspiro9/Real-Estate-Price-Forecasting/README.md

-# Module 4 Final Project - Housing Data Analysis
+# Module 4 Final Project - Real Estate Price Forecasting

 ## Purpose:
 For this project, you will be acting as a consultant for a fictional real-estate investment firm.
 The firm has asked you what seems like a simple question: